-OK, chances are, you know someone who’s come back from a vacation in Miami or Myrtle Beach, and they enthusiastically recount to you the story of their friend getting stung by a small, non-poisonous jellyfish.
-And, you guessed it, another friend bravely volunteered their urine to soothe the sting.
+Chances are, you know someone who’s come back from a beach vacation, and they recount to you the story of their friend getting stung by a small, non-poisonous jellyfish.
+According to them, another friend bravely volunteered their urine to treat the jellyfish sting.

 “I would never do that,” you might have thought to yourself, cringing at the idea of anyone pointing their stream in the direction of your arm or leg.

 Jellyfish sting in order to paralyze their prey.
-The venom they release contains tiny stinging cells (called nematocysts), which continue to “fire” poison into the body.
-That’s why it continues to sting past the initial “zap.”
+The venom they release contains tiny stinging cells (called nematocysts).
+These continue to “fire” poison into the body.
+That’s why it continues to sting past the initial attack.

 Many jellyfish stings simply hurt, but some can be fatal, according to the U.S. National Library of Medicine.
 These jellyfish contain powerful venom that is more likely to cause serious reactions and even death: